 YouthWorks is the pre-professional dance program within José Mateo Ballet Theatre’s Young Dancers Program.
 YouthWorks dancers are fully enrolled students in the program’s highest levels and rehearse and perform original choreographed variations designed especially for members of the group.
 YouthWorks applicants are required to audition.

 We believe that age should never be a barrier to learning the art of ballet.
-With our Introduction to Ballet classes for teens and adults, José Mateo Ballet Theatre offers age-appropriate training to older students who have never had the opportunity to learn ballet.
-Please stay tuned for our mid-August announcement of the new class schedule for the upcoming Fall Session.
+With the Teenager’s Introduction to Ballet program, José Mateo Ballet Theatre offers age-appropriate training to students ages 11–18 who have never had the opportunity to learn ballet.

 … fed by the elegant choreography of its artistic director, José Mateo’s Ballet Theatre has cultivated a distinctive ballet style, a critically acclaimed repertory of original work, a school and 20-member company…He’s bred a generation of teachers who’ve built the finest open enrollment school in the region.New York Times